Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Background

 Let $\mathcal{P}(\R^d)$ and $\mathcal{P}_{ac}(\R^d)$ denote the space of probability measures and the space of Lebesgue absolutely continuous probability measures on $\R^d$, respectively.
 Given measures $\mu,\nu\in\mathcal{P}(\R^d)$, consider the following optimization problem:

 where $\mF\#\mu=\nu$ means that $\mF(\bm{X}) \sim \nu$, where $\bm{X} \sim \mu$.
-This optimization problem is often referred to as the {\it Monge's problem} (see~\cite{monge1781memoire}) and a minimizer of~\eqref{eq:Mongeproblem}, if it exists, is referred to as an {\it optimal transport map}.
+This optimization problem is often referred to as {\it Monge's problem} (see~\cite{monge1781memoire}) and a minimizer of~\eqref{eq:Mongeproblem}, if it exists, is referred to as an {\it optimal transport map}.
 One of the most powerful results in this field was proved by Robert McCann in 1995, where he took a geometric approach to~\eqref{eq:Mongeproblem}.
-His result is the defining tool we will need to make sense of the definitions in this section.
-Let us state \textit{McCann's theorem} in a form which will be useful to us (see~\cite[Theorem 2.12 and Corollary 2.30]{Villani2003}). \begin{prop}[McCann's theorem~\cite{Mccann1995}] Suppose that $\mu, \nu\in\mathcal{P}_{ac}(\R^d)$.
-Then there exists functions $\bR(\cdot)$ and $\Q(\cdot)$ (hereafter referred to as ``transport maps"), both of which are gradients of (extended) real-valued $d$-variate convex functions, such that $\bR\# \mu=\nu$, $\Q\# \nu=\mu$, $\bR$ and $\Q$ are unique ($\mu$ and $\nu$ a.e., respectively), $\bR\circ \Q (\bm{y})=\bm{y}$ ($\nu$ a.e.) and $\Q\circ \bR(\bm{x})=\bm{x}$ ($\mu$ a.e.).
-Moreover, if $\mu$ and $\nu$ have finite second moments, $\bR(\cdot)$ is also the solution to the problem in~\eqref{eq:Mongeproblem}. \end{prop} In~\cref{prop:Mccan}, by ``gradient of a convex function" we essentially mean a function from $\mathbb{R}^d$ to $\mathbb{R}^d$ which is $\mu$ (or $\nu$) a.e. equal to the gradient of some convex function.
-We are now in a position to define our population multivariate rank map.
+We now state \textit{McCann's theorem} in a form which will be useful to us (see~\cite[Theorem 2.12 and Corollary 2.30]{Villani2003}) and then use it to define the population multivariate rank map. \begin{prop}[McCann's theorem~\cite{Mccann1995}] Suppose that $\mu, \nu\in\mathcal{P}_{ac}(\R^d)$.
+Then there exists functions $\bR(\cdot)$ and $\Q(\cdot)$, both of which are gradients of (extended) real-valued $d$-variate convex functions, such that $\bR\# \mu=\nu$, $\Q\# \nu=\mu$, $\bR$ and $\Q$ are unique ($\mu$ and $\nu$ a.e., respectively), $\bR\circ \Q (\bm{y})=\bm{y}$ ($\nu$ a.e.) and $\Q\circ \bR(\bm{x})=\bm{x}$ ($\mu$ a.e.).
+Moreover, if $\mu$ and $\nu$ have finite second moments, $\bR(\cdot)$ is also the solution to the problem in~\eqref{eq:Mongeproblem}. \end{prop}